Feyerabend/cc/ch07/sec7.6/README.md

 Looking back at the rise of design patterns, we can see both inspiration and warning.

 The inspiration is clear: capturing and sharing knowledge can elevate an entire field.
 It can give practitioners a language, a sense of structure, and a way to build on each other's work.

-The warning is quieter: once ideas enter a larger system--organizations, markets, expectations--they evolve in ways that are not always intentional.
+The warning is quieter: once ideas enter a larger system--organisations, markets, expectations--they evolve in ways that are not always intentional.

-The comparison is revealing because it reminds us that programming is not just about code.
+*The comparison is revealing because it reminds us that programming is not just about code.
-It is about the conditions under which code is written, the forces that shape decisions, and the assumptions that quietly become standard practice.
+It is about the conditions under which code is written, the forces that shape decisions, and the assumptions that quietly become standard practice.*

 __And those conditions are always changing.__